circulosmeos/rnm/README.md

 ## Use:

-	rnm [-lr] 's/PATTERN/SUBSTITUTION/' {'/FILTER_REGEX/' | 'LIST_PATTERN'}
+	rnm [-dlnNryY] 's/PATTERN/SUBSTITUTION/' 'FILTER' [PATH]

+where FILTER is one of: {`/FILTER_REGEX/` | `LIST_PATTERN`}
+depending on if `-r` or nothing is used (so FILTER_REGEX is needed) or `-l` is used (so LIST_PATTERN is needed).

+If PATH is not indicated, `.` is used.

-Please note that in linux simple quotation marks are preferred: ' ' whilst in Windows double quotation marks are needed: " "
+Please note that in linux simple quotation marks are preferred: '' whilst in Windows double quotation marks are needed: ""

-**-r**: recursively filter all files and folders under current path.
+**-d**: treat directory names when parsing and renaming.
-    If "-r" is not used, only files under current path are processed.
+    If it is not indicated, directory names are ignored.
-    Please, note that if `FILTER_REGEX` lists folders, they will be treated throu the PATTERN SUBSTITUTION as if they were files.
+    Versions previous to 2018-07.13 treat always directories.

-**-l**: Use `ls` command modifiers as last parameter, instead of a regex.
+**-l**: Use `ls` command modifiers as FILTER parameter, instead of a regex.
-	Please, note that if `LIST_PATTERN` lists folders, they will be treated throu the PATTERN SUBSTITUTION as if they were files.
-Limitations of **-l**:
+    Limitations of -l:

-* USE WITH CAUTION as this just parses ls output.
+* USE WITH CAUTION as this JUST TRIES TO PARSE LS OUTPUT.
   Preferred method should be `rnm` or `rnm -r` in general.
 * -l is not compatible with `rnm -r`
 * In Windows, there must be a cygwin `ls` in the PATH, and UTF-8 is not supported.

+**-n**: when asked for confirmation a "NO" is automatically answered.
+**-N**: as `-n`, but output is also written to a log file in current path.

+**-r**: recursively filter all files and folders.
+    If `-r` is not used, only files under current path are processed.

+**-y**: when asked for confirmation a "YES" is automatically answered.
+**-Y**: as `-y`, but output is also written to a log file in current path.

 The command shows a list of changes to be made, which must be confirmed with 'y' (yes).
 If capital 'Y' is entered, the results are written to a log file.

+Parameters can also be indicated using stdin.
+In this case PATH is compulsory.
+The stdin input for parameters is needed in Windows in order to use UTF-8 characters on regex, FILTER and/or PATH.
+Note that a cmd console with UTF-8 support must be used. `CMD [/U]` isn't appropriate in general, even with UTF-8 fonts.
+In Windows, if stdin is used, `-[yY]` would be needed because input cannot be read from the keyboard.

 ## Example of output